 Enjoy Some Self-Care

 It’s so important to teach your kids healthy coping mechanisms.
 Talk to them about how to express their emotions in a positive or healthy way.
 Or better yet, show them.
-Take some time for self-care so they can see that a healthy way to end a stressful day is a bubble bath, book or a bike ride.
+Take some time for self-care so they can see that a healthy way to end a stressful day is a bubble bath, a book, or a bike ride.
 And drinking alcohol, if you choose to drink, should be done with respect and care—not in response to a rough day.

-More than conversations, kids learn by example, and if they see that you cope with stress, disappointment and loss in a healthy way, they will build those values too.
+More than conversations, kids learn by example, and if they see that you cope with stress, disappointment, and loss in a healthy way, they will build those values too.
 As much as you can, be there every day for your children, for your family, and take care of yourself so you can take care of them.
 And one day, they’ll follow your example.

 How To Make It Easier

 No parent wants to think that their baby will be pressured to drink underage.
 But it’s on us as parents to make sure they know that they can come to us if it happens or are prepared to say “no” with confidence!
 We need to have these conversations!